srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

 >**Note:** You will need the connection string for the **SimulatedSolutionThermostat** device.
 If you already have this device registered with Azure IoT Hub, you can obtain the connection string by running the following command in the Azure Cloud Shell"
 >
 > ```bash
-> az iot hub device-identity show-connection-string --hub-name AZ-220-HUB-_{YOUR-ID}_ --device-id SimulatedThermostat -o tsv
+> az iot hub device-identity show-connection-string --hub-name AZ-220-HUB-_{YOUR-ID}_ --device-id sensor-th-0050 -o tsv
 > ```

 The **lab16-setup.azcli** script is written to run in a **bash** shell environment - the easiest way to execute this is in the Azure Cloud Shell.